divyashah0510/game/README.md

 ## Acknowledgments

-- Yoda character design by [Artist Name](link-to-artist-portfolio)
+- Yoda character design by [Artist Name](https://portfolio-bice-delta-45.vercel.app/)
-- Elliptical plane concept inspired by [Source](link-to-source)
+- Dont Forget to give a star.

-May the Force guide you through the balancing challenges in Balance Yoda!
+## May the Force guide you through the balancing challenges in Balance Yoda!
 Have fun playing!